 Activity Centers, Nodes, and Corridors In order to support continued growth and development within the County, while protecting existing single-family areas, new and more intense development will be focused within activity centers, nodes, and corridors.
-G Protect Existing Single-Family Neighborhoods Preserve and enhance the integrity and quality of existing residential neighborhoods through appropriate transitions, buffers, and infili.
-Development Intensity Focus new and higher intensity development in existing developed areas, particularly in locations with existing services, facilities, and infrastructure with capacity to support additional development.
-Density Bonuses Provide density bonues for projects that provide community benefits (e.g., affordable workforce and senior housing components, padestrain and bicycle connect-tidly improvements, or functional green space) and if they do not negatively impact or affect surrounding imple-family negatibothoods.
+Protect Existing Single-Family Neighborhoods Preare-a ed arbanase be imaging in quality of existing residential neighborhoods through appropriate transitions, buffes, and infill.
+Development Intensity Poos new and higher intensity development in existing developed areas, particularly in locations with existing services.
+Existing, and infranzicuter with capacity to support additional development.
 Housing Options Provide a variety of housing options for County residents at all stages of life.
 Denser and more innovative housing options should be focused in or near activity centers, nodes, and corridors. ٩ Environment and Sustainability Development should prioritize usainability and the preservation of DeValb County's dwindling natural spaces and undeveloped areas and be focused in areas where it will have the least negative impacts to the natural environment.
-Asto Multimodal Development Beduce Vehicle Miles Traveled by promoting new development and redevelopment at or near activity centers, developing quality bicycle and pedestrian facilities, and providing better transit access.
-Cultural Diversity Promote activities to highlight historic and cultural assets in the community and provide opportunities for community interaction. $\odot$ Healthy Neighborhoods Promote healty Wing in neighborhoods by incorporating a pedestrian environment that encourages socialization, waking histing and connectivity.
+1.00 Multimodal Development Reduce Vehicle Miles Traveled by promoting new development and redevelopment at or near activity centers, developing quality bicycle and pedestrian facilities, and providing better transit access.
+Cultural Diversity Promote activities to highlight historic and cultural assets in the community and provide opportunities for community interaction.
+6) ()) Healthy Neighborhoods Promote healty Wing in neighborhoods by incorporating a pedestrian environment that encourages socialization, waking histing and connectivity.
 Update or implement the recommendations of the Master Active Using Plans (MLPB).
 Transit Oriented Development Promote and provide incentises for transit-oriented development (TOD) near existing rail stations.
 Identify locations for additional development near planned premium transit stations.
 Tree and Greenspace Preservation Establish tree preservation and landscaping standards.
 Prioritize the preservation of existing tree cancov and undeveloped areas.

 COMPREHENSIVE TRANSPORTATION PLAN: PRIORITIES Provide Transportation Options through Connectivity across Mode Improve travel for all users by increasing connections across roadway, transit, bicycle and pedestrian modes.
 96 Enable Healthy Communities and Improve Quality of Life Leverage transportation infrastructure to encourage an active lifestyle a overall improved quality of life.
 Provide for safe travel by all users across all modes of travel.
 Improve Maintenance Ensure the long-term care for existing infrastructure, including and repairing bridges and signal systems.
-Promote Equity Prioritize improvements that increase transporta $\odot$ se Funding for Improvements new local revenue sources that will allow the County to (22) se Access to Jobs and Education 6 Encourage Economic Development Leverage transportation projects that help en new development throughout the County.
+Promote Equity Prioritize improvements that increase transporta \odot se Funding for Improvements new local revenue sources that will allow the County to (22) se Access to Jobs and Education 6 Encourage Economic Development Leverage transportation projects that help en new development throughout the County.
 0. Respect and Improve DeKalb County's Character 677 Practice Fiscal Responsibility in Trans Prioritize transportation projects that can be im Better Accommodate Movement of Goods molement transportation projects that improve freic nty either by truck or by rail three thematic strategies to increase the revitalization of the corridor: Change the Perception, Create Demand, and Encourage Healthy Redevelopment.